Former Seahawk Tarvaris Jackson dies in car accident at age 36

-Former Seahawk quarterback Tarvaris Jackson, whose toughness as a starter in 2011 and willingness to adapt to a backup quarterback role when the team won the Super Bowl in 2013 endeared him to teammates and coaches, has died in a car accident at the age of 36, the Seattle Times has confirmed.
+Former Seahawk quarterback Tarvaris Jackson, whose toughness as a starter in 2011 and willingness to adapt to a backup quarterback role when the team won the Super Bowl in 2013 endeared him to teammates and coaches, has died in a car accident at the age of 36.

-Jackson, who played four seasons overall with Seattle as part of a nine-year NFL career, was reportedly involved in a one-car accident at 8:50 p.m.
+Jackson, who played four seasons overall with Seattle as part of a 10-year NFL career, was reportedly involved in a one-car accident at 8:50 p.m.
 Sunday near his native Montgomery, Ala., when the 2012 Chevrolet Camaro in which he was driving left the roadway, struck a tree and then flipped, according to TheTennessean.com.

 “Nothing further is available as ALEA State Troopers continue to investigate,” trooper Michael Carswell told the paper, which is part of USA TODAY Sports.